mishoto/mishoto/README.md

-- 👋 Hi, I’m @mishoto
-- 👀 I’m interested in Web Development
+- 👀 Hi, I’m interested in fullstack web development
-- 🌱 I’m currently working on a project with Node JS, Sequelize, Postgres and React
+- 🌱 Currently working on a project with React && React Native
-- 💞️ I’m looking for a job as a junior developer
+- 💞️ Looking for a job as a junior developer
 - 📫 You can reach me at mihail.dev.io@gmail.com

 <!---